-Wine has quite a few enemies - light and heat amongst them.
+Wine has quite a few enemies - light and heat among them.
 But exposure to oxygen is the greatest threat it faces.

-Once opened all wine bottles (whether screwcap or cork) should be stored in an upright position to reduce the surface area exposed to oxygen.
+Once opened, all wine bottles (whether screwcap or cork) should be stored upright to reduce the surface area exposed to oxygen.

 Because they’re usually best enjoyed chilled, putting opened white wines in the fridge feels instinctive.
 When it comes to red wine, because its characteristics are better expressed in warmer temperatures, any form of chilling might seem like a faux pas.